1,000+ Opportunities

 Additional information can be found on: FEMA’s Flood Mitigation Assistance Program website 2400 Wright St, Madison, WI 53708 Wisconsin Emergency Management is a division of the Wisconsin Department of Military Affairs Department of Military Affairs Office of Emergency Communications © 2026 Wisconsin Emergency Management.

-Based on current listing details, eligibility includes: State and local governments in Kansas (coordinated through Kansas Division of Emergency Management).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State and local governments in Kansas (coordinated through Kansas Division of Emergency Management).
+Confirm the full requirements in the official notice before applying.